 Mora knives are a popular choice for bushcraft knives, hiking, and any outdoor activity.
 The choice between Stainless and Carbon is an easy one.
 Here is why.

 Knives of any sort come in a great variety of different steel types.
 Carbon steel or Stainless steel is a broad spectrum even to choose between.
 In the case of Mora knives, it comes down to three different steel types.
-Carbon steel, Stainless steel, or their laminated steel knives.
-Each with their own properties and characteristics.
+Carbon steel, Stainless steel, or laminated steel knives.
+Each with its own properties and characteristics.

 Quick Jump Guide